 SAMHSA’s Strategic Prevention Framework (SPF) is a planning process for preventing substance use and misuse.

-Each step contains specific tasks and key milestones.
 The steps of the SPF include:

 Distinctive Features of the SPF

 The SPF planning process has four distinctive features.
 The SPF is: